mauritssilvis/darts/cli/java-darts-cli/README.md

 |     4 |  * |  * | 0 |
 ```

-Here, only the checkouts that require a minimum of two darts are found.
+Here, only the checkouts that require two darts are found.
 Scores of 2 and 4 can be reached by hitting one double.
 Therefore, these checkouts are not shown.